DSroD/BankPlusPlus/README.md

 ## TODO

-- Admin commands for managing bank - setting and inspecting levels and bank balance of players on the server
-- Transactions for BankManager instead of *check and hope for the best* approach
 - More persistence providers (such as file databases)
 - Fee levels (i.e. based on permissions/configuration and bank level)
 - More tests, especially integration tests
+- Some cleanup and improvement on design choices
 - Interest (online/offline based on permissions/configuration and bank level)
-- Some cleanup and improvement on design choices

 ## Contributing